coq/coq/dev/ci/README-developers.md

 ```
 ./dev/tools/create-overlays.sh ejgallego 9873 aac_tactics elpi ltac
 ```
-replacing `ejgallego` by your github id and `9873` by the actual PR number.
+replacing `ejgallego` by your GitHub nickname and `9873` by the actual PR number.
 The script will:

 - checkout the contributions and prepare the branch/remote so you can